The Dogs Nose and Amazing Sense of Smell

 That is because they are not confident enough to leave their mark.
 This is normally a sign of a dog that was not socialised with other puppies and adult dogs in the critical first 16 weeks of their life, called the (4) Canine Socialisation Period.

-With a single sniff, dogs noses can create a visual image in their brains.
-Dogs emit amines and acids, and this is the basis for their incredible chemical communication skills between each other.
-These chemical aromas communicate what a dogs sex is and what it eats and indicate its mood, what it likes to eat and much more,
+With a single sniff, dogs’ noses can create a visual image in their brains.
+Dogs emit amines and acids, and this is the basis for their incredible chemical communication skills with each other.
+These chemical aromas communicate what a dog’s sex is and what it eats and indicate its mood, what it likes to eat and much more,

 By simply smelling, a dog can determine if a new dog is aggressive or friendly healthy or ill.
 Dogs get a general idea about each other with a quick sniff but get more detailed information by sniffing another dog’s private parts.
 When in a new area, a dog can sniff a tree or a lampost and from that quick sniff check what other dogs live in the neighbourhood.
 In their own home or outside they will sniff a trouser or skirt hem and form a mental picture of where that person lives and any pets or other humans that come in contact or live with them.

 Can Dogs Taste Scent?: In the roof of the mouth just behind the dogs, two front teeth is a small lump called the incisive papilla, there is a small hole in it that leads to the vomeronasal organ more commonly known as the Jacobson’s organ.

 The organ is stimulated by moisture-borne scent particles and has a vitally important function that is related to reproduction.

 There is evidence it may also be involved in the detection of chemical signals related to fear, aggression, territorial behaviour and prey and predator detection.